RENAME TABLE [IF EXISTS] tbl_name [WAIT n | NOWAIT] TO new_tbl_name [, tbl_name2 TO new_tbl_name2] ...

-This statement renames one or more tables or views, but not the privileges associated to them.
+This statement renames one or more tables or views, but not the privileges associated with them.

 The rename operation is done atomically, which means that no other session can